 Security features of the certificates include:

-- Go to the ProtonMail website and select the SIGN UP button.
+- Go to the Proton.me website and click the Create a free account button.

 Note: As we go through this review, I’ll let you know which features are available only in a paid plan or only in the beta.